markjnkim/es_mod/01-html/content/step-3-hero.md

 - **Fixed** positioning removes the element from the natural flow of the page elements and is positioned relative to the viewport or browser window, therefore is not affected by scrolling.
 The`fixed` position value uses the `top`, `bottom`, `left` and `right` properties to offset from the viewport's margins.

 > **Pause**: Can you figure out which of these possibilities would serve our cause?

 > **Hint**: Use the process of elimination. `Static` and `fixed` are eliminated since `static` is where the form container currently sits which is incorrect. `Fixed` would mean that the form container would stay in the same part of the viewport, even after scrolling down.
 This is not within the scope of our requirements and therefore not in our interest.

-Let's play around with the position property and use this [resource](https://developer.mozilla.org/en-US/docs/Web/CSS/position) to find a visual representation of the position property's options.
+Let's play around with the position property and use this [MDN resource](https://developer.mozilla.org/en-US/docs/Web/CSS/position) to find a visual representation of the position property's options.

 Of our two remaining options, let's break down the differences in these choices.
 If we choose _relative positioning_, we would need to move the form container from its current position and offset it from the left and top positions until we found the correct spot according to the mock-up.
 We also have the option to use _absolute positioning_ which uses the parent container's margins to offset horizontally or vertically.
 We will choose this option because the position of the form container is in relation to the hero container.
 Absolute positioning may be the easiest to understand because it is simply offsetting from the margin of the parent element.
-Let's start by assuming we would like to offset the form container from the bottom and right margins of the hero section since the form container will reside in the bottom right quadrent of the hero section.
+Let's start by assuming we would like to offset the form container from the bottom and right margins of the hero section since the form container will reside in the bottom right quadrant of the hero section.
 ```css
 .hero-form {
   border: 3px solid #024e76;